zapragartiast/WHGTicketSOP/sop.md

  - **Lower Case**: Basic level tickets.
  - **Medium Case**: Intermediate level tickets.
  - **Hard Case**: Complex level tickets.
-- The ticket categories are communicated to the support team by the team leader and supervisor as a performance parameter.
+- The ticket categories are communicated to the Support Team by the Team Leader and Supervisor as a performance parameter.
 - Each category has a performance value that will be compiled and used for KPI assessment, with values determined by the Team Leader and Supervisor.
-- Summary assessments will be communicated to the support team in one-on-one meetings with the team leader and supervisor.
+- Summary assessments will be communicated to the Support Team in one-on-one meetings with the team leader and supervisor.

 ## 10. SOP for KPI Assessment